 Energy Efficiency on a Budget: Simple Changes for Renters

 As a renter, you might feel like you have limited control over your living space, especially when it comes to energy efficiency.
 You can’t replace old windows, upgrade insulation, or install solar panels, but that doesn’t mean you’re powerless.
-With a few simple changes, you can reduce your energy consumption, lower your utility bills, and even contribute to a more sustainable environment—all without breaking the bank.
+With a few simple changes, such as finding an affordable electric company or understanding what is ccf on gas bill, you can reduce your energy consumption, lower your utility bills, and even contribute to a more sustainable environment—all without breaking the bank.

 1. Harness the Power of Natural Light